vdmit11/contextvars-registry/docs/context_var_ext.rst

     >>> timezone_var.get(default='UTC')
     'UTC'

-If you want to reset variable to a default value, then you can use the special method:
+If you want to reset variable to the default value, then you can use :meth:`~ContextVarExt.reset_to_default`.
-:meth:`ContextVarExt.reset_to_default`.

 ..
 Note::

-    Deletion is implemented in a bit hacky way (because in Python, you can't really erase a ContextVar object).
+    Python doesn't really allow to erase :class:`~contextvars.ContextVar`, so deletion is implemented in a hacky way:

-    When you call :meth:`~ContextVarExt.delete`, a special marker object ``DELETED`` is written into the context variable.
+    When you call :meth:`~ContextVarExt.delete`, a special :data:`DELETED` object is written into the context variable.

-    Later on, :meth:`~ContextVarExt.get` method detects the marker, and behaves as if there was no value.
+    Later on, :meth:`~ContextVarExt.get` method detects this special object, and behaves as if there was no value.

     All this trickery happens under the hood, and normally you shouldn't notice it.